SILK CRAVATS FOR MEN

 For our traditional double-ended cravats, we work with three neckwear factories: All the silk cravats are made to our specification in English or Italian silks, either in Suffolk, Hampshire or in the traditional silk weaving town of Krefeld in Germany.

-Our own brand, HIPPOCAMP, is reserved for the very best hand-printed silks from the Macclesfield area.
+Our own brand, TomDickandHarry, is reserved for the very best hand-printed silks from the Macclesfield area.
 Working in small runs, each silk print yields a limited number cravats, made up into beautiful silk lined neckwear by English crafts- men & women.
-This quintessentially English style is a hot item on the fashion catwalks, and even if you're not a fashionista, you'll look suave and sophisticated with one of our cravats.
+This quintessentially English style is never out of fashion.

 Our silk cravats are the finishing touch to your sartorial style.